 Once you get your PSAT scores, how can you make the most of your score report?
 Read on to learn how your PSAT results can help you make steps toward the future.

-What to Do With Your PSAT Scores
+What Should You Do With Your PSAT Scores?

 Your PSAT score report is important for two main reasons.
 First, it gives you feedback about how much you need to prep for the SAT.
 Second, it tells you if you might qualify for National Merit distinction and scholarships.
 Let’s take a closer look at both of these important functions of your PSAT score report.